 We know we can make simple teas from so many different fresh and dried herbs, and we have our tinctures for concentrations of herbal properties, but vinegar is often overlooked as a way to create tasty and useful preparations.

-The ritual of preparing a calming, healing beverage is as much a part of self-rejuvenation for me as the herbal properties themselves.
+The ritual of preparing a calming, relaxing beverage is as much a part of self-rejuvenation for me as the herbal properties themselves.
 Creating infused vinegars and crafting tonics allows me to be personally involved in caring for my mind, my body, and my loved ones.

 A sipping vinegar or shrub is basically a combination of vinegar, sugar, and plant matter.
-You can use any vinegar you’d like: apple cider, champagne, red wine, etc. I prefer to use an organic apple cider for medicinal infusions, but I often use organic white vinegar for infusions used for culinary preparations (more “glamorous” fruity shrubs) or those I intend to give as gifts.
+You can use any vinegar you’d like: apple cider, champagne, red wine, etc. I prefer to use an organic apple cider for herbal infusions, but I often use organic white vinegar for infusions used for culinary preparations (more “glamorous” fruity shrubs) or those I intend to give as gifts.

-When it comes to the sugar, I like to use raw honey in medicinal vinegars, but this is where you can use what works best for you too.
+When it comes to the sugar, I like to use raw honey vinegars, but this is where you can use what works best for you too.
 The infusion can then be taken as a tonic or can be mixed with sparkling water, juice, alcohol, or a mixture of all for a delicious beverage.
 You can adjust the sweetener to taste and you might be surprised how delightfully mellow a well-infused sipping vinegar can be...

 Rama Damiana Calming Sipping Vinegar

 Using a clean quart jar, put 1 cup each organic Holy Basil (Rama) and organic Damiana into the jar and cover with 3-4 cups apple cider vinegar, making sure to cover the herbs entirely.
 Cover with a plastic lid or wax paper or plastic wrap and let sit to infuse.
-For medicinal preparations, 6-8 weeks is the estimated length of infusion, although many folks will strain and use their vinegars after 1 week—especially those using the vinegars for cocktails.
+For herbal preparations, 6-8 weeks is the estimated length of infusion, although many folks will strain and use their vinegars after 1 week—especially those using the vinegars for cocktails.
 You may infuse these in a cool, dark place, or in the sunlight.

 Using a strainer or several layers of cheesecloth, strain the vinegar and compost the herbs.
 Add 1 Tablespoons raw local honey per ½ cup of vinegar in a clean jar and shake to combine.
 This is best stored in a sealed jar in the refrigerator.